Home/Services/Case Management

 Can a case manager help with intervention planning?

 Yes, many behavioral health case managers are trained in intervention methodologies and can coordinate professional interventions as part of comprehensive case management services.
-This includes pre-intervention planning, family preparation, coordination with intervention specialists, and immediate post-intervention care coordination to ensure seamless transition to treatment.
+This includes pre-intervention planning, family preparation, coordination with intervention specialists, and immediate post-intervention structured support to ensure seamless transition to treatment.

 How long does case management typically last?